reframejs/reframe/zero-loc-framework.md

 ## Zero-LOC Framework

-We call a *Zero-LOC framework* (Zero Line-Of-Code Framework), a framework that consists of:
+We call a *Zero-LOC framework* (Zero Line-Of-Code framework), a framework that consists only of:
 - **Tools** -
   Where each tool is a do-one-thing-do-it-well tool that can be used individually and independently of other tools.
 - **Starters** -
-  Where starters assemble tools into well-polished scaffolds.
+  A starter assembles tools into a well-polished scaffold.

 A Zero-LOC framework allows you to develop as quickly as a monolithic framework, such as Ruby on Rails, but with a fundamental increase in freedom and robustness.

-Your freedom:
+Freedom:
 - **Cherry pick tools** -
   Each tool can be used individually and independently of each other &mdash; you can choose whatever tool you want.
 - **No lock-in** -